bclittleua/BE-Disco/camera/README.md

 - Motion is very useful but I don't know of a windows varitant.
 However, windows users can try WSL, which is a linux kernal that runs on top of windows, no stupid dual booting required!
 For details on WSL check the [instruction](../instructions) page.
   - Motion runs fine in WSL/Debian for me, but it runs without a camera, lol.
 There's some unofficial support for USB devices in WSL [here](https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/).
 Also, [here](https://github.com/microsoft/WSL/issues/4103).

+As far as I can tell, you need to:
 1. Using Powershell with admin privs:
    ```
    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart